We provide practical and creative solutions to workplace issues.

 - Preparing disability retirement applications

-Since 2003, Ms. Seltzer Torre has served as an Adjunct Professor of Law at American University’s Washington College of Law.
+Ms. Seltzer Torre has served as an Adjunct Professor of Law at American University Washington College of Law’s (WCL) since 2003.
 Most recently, she taught “Employment Discrimination” to upper level law students in the Fall 2015 semester.
 Previously, she taught “Employment Law: The Employment Relationship” to upper level law students.
 She is on the Faculty Board of the American University Washington College of Law Labor and Employment Law Forum.